-St. Andrew Bay Watch Living Shorelines Program - Habitat Restoration in St. Andrew Bay, Bay County, FL
+St. Andrew Bay Watch Living Shorelines Initiative, St. Andrew Bay, Bay County, FL

 Salt and tidal marshes in Northwest Florida were abundant in the past, and although natural processes and adverse human influences have degraded our coastal habitats, recently there has been increased awareness and interest in restoring shoreline properties and adding value back to some of our most abundant resources.
 Although the effects of a few scattered seawalls along the shoreline might seem trivial, the cumulative effects of the structures cause harm to shoreline habitats and dynamics.
 There are many benefits to a natural marsh shoreline over a modified hardened shoreline.
 Marsh grasses help to prevent erosion by buffering the impact of wind and waves on the shoreline.
 As the plants grow, they trap sediment which will stabilize and actually build the shoreline, a benefit not provided by shoreline armoring.
 They help improve water quality by filtering pollutants that run off the land and into our bays, creeks, and bayous.